jorgehernandezSF/sfra_demo/README.md

 6. In Business Manager, add sfra_demo to your site's cartridge path.
 The path must contain this cartridge in front of  app_storefront_base (which comes with SFRA).
 Example: sfra_demo:app_storefront_base
 7. In Business Manager, under Administration > Site Development > Import & Export, upload and import the newslettersubscription_co_metadata.xml.
 This CO definition is required for the demo to work.
 8. On a browser, invoke the Newsletter-Show route for in your site.
 For example: https://<your_sandbox>/on/demandware.store/Sites-<your_site>-Site/en_US/Newsletter-Show.
-9. To demonstrate a custom job step, add the sfra_demo cartridge to the Business Manager site cartridge path.
+9. To demonstrate a custom job step, add the sfra_demo cartridge to the Business Manager site cartridge path:
    a.
 Create a new job using Administration -> Operations -> Jobs
    b.
 Configure a job step: in the drop-down of steps, choose the custom.DeleteCustomObjects and provide the appropriate parameter.

 # Compiling your application